cyausio/VEX/README.md

 Note that detailed code description is provided in readme of each folder

-## Architectural Theory of Driver Control
+## Driver Control Programming Theory

+## Autonomous Programming Theory